West Cornwall Holiday June 2010 - page 3

 Greeb Farm, a restored 200 year old farmstead, was a short walk down

-from the visitor centre and we headed there next to meet the
+from the visitor centre and we next headed there to meet the

-don't forget sunscreen and plenty of water.
+us, don't forget sunscreen and plenty of water.
+Here...

 |

-with the 'ooohs' and 'aaars'.
+overtime with the 'ooohs' and 'aaars'.
 And no, we can't take one

 home!
 There were also craft workshops here, all designed to